ad-si/adriansieber-com/content/about/_index.md

 I prefer my new favorite instrument, the [LinnStrument].

-As sitting in front of the computer the whole day is rather unhealthy I regularly go for a run and work out in the fitness studio.
+As sitting in front of the computer the whole day is rather unhealthy I regularly go out for runs.
 In addition I like to go skiing in winter and sailing in summer.

 [LinnStrument]: http://rogerlinndesign.com/linnstrument.html